andreclerigo/IoT_robot3wheels/README.md

 ![](https://i.imgur.com/2zsgfrU.png)
 Then connect the Arduino to your computer and flash upload the code
 When you see "Conecting..." on the terminal press the RESET button on the ESP32-Cam
-After that disconnect the IO0 with GND and presse the RESET button on the ESP32-Cam again
+After that disconnect the IO0 with GND and press the RESET button on the ESP32-Cam again
 It's done!

 ## Settings